 To calculate the average speed of an object, you need to know the distance that the object travelled and the time it took for that distance to be travelled.
 With the equation:

 These triangles above are used to help us remember the formula.
-Sometimes we may be asked to work out the distance or time, not instead of the speed.
-So, we need to know how to rearrange the formula to work out the various subjects.
+Sometimes, we might need to solve for distance or time instead of speed.
+Therefore, we need to know how to rearrange the formula to work out the various subjects.

-Work out the speed of a jogger who ran 60 m in 20 s.
+Calculate the speed of a jogger who covered a distance of 60 m in 20 s.

 Velocity is a vector quantity because it takes into account magnitude and direction.
 For example, if a car is driving at 50 miles per hour (mph) west.
 It takes into account how fast the car is going (50 mph) and the direction (west).